fiftysevendegreesofrad/sdna_plus/README.md

 #### CMake build requirements:
 * CMake (tested on 3.27.7.
 At least 3.16 is required for precompiled headers),
-* as for "Local build requirements" above (except Advanced Installer).
+* as for "Local build requirements" above (without Advanced Installer and without integrating vcpkg).
 CMake ideally wants build trees to be separate from source trees.
 But in order for `sDNA\sdna_vs2008\version_generated.h.creator.py` to be able to extract a commit hash, the build tree must at the very least live within a copy of the sDNA Git repo.
 So for now